How the Brain Grows

 CASEL Competencies

-Self-awareness: The ability to accurately recognize one’s own emotions, thoughts, and values and how they influence behavior.
-The ability to accurately assess one’s strengths and limitations, with a well-grounded sense of confidence, optimism, and a "growth mindset."
+Self-awareness: The abilities to understand one’s own emotions, thoughts, and values and how they influence behavior across contexts.
+This includes capacities to recognize one’s strengths and limitations with a well-grounded sense of confidence and purpose.